influxdata/influxdb/docs/data_organization_lifecycle.md

 ## Data Life Cycle

-IOx Data LifeCycle is a sophisticated combination of **background** and **manual** processes that transform chunks from one stage to another to manage a smooth flow of non-stop ingesting data to their final durable storage while keeping query performance high.
-The processes are triggered by some events such as `compact`, `delete`, `persist`, `compact OS`, `load RUB`, and `cache OS`.
+The IOx Data LifeCycle is the set of processes that transform chunks from one stage to another.
+These processes are triggered by some events such as `compact`, `delete`, `persist`, `compact OS`, `load RUB`, and `cache OS` .
 These events are invoked by either users manually or automatically by a `Data LifeCycle Policy`.
 In this document, we first define the events listed above and the go over examples of those events in Figure 3 to have basic understanding of IOx Data Life Cycle.
-The `Data LifeCycle Policy` is an advanced topic that will be discussed in future document.
+The `Data LifeCycle Policy` is an advanced topic that will be discussed in a future document, it aims to maintain a smooth, uninterrupted flow of data from ingest to their final durable storage, all whilst keeping query performance high.

 ### Data LifeCycle Events
 To trigger chunks moving from one stage to another, IOx creates some events.
 Since IOx keeps chunks inside their (virtual) partition as defined in the previous Section, all chunks described in this section are in the context of one partition.
 By designed, there is at most one `O-MUB` at a time.